and remove muck from ponds using muck removal pellets and muck eating

 A potent blend of micronutrients for lake and pond treatment.

-the muck to deliver essential biostimulants, activated barley
+deliver essential biostimulants, activated barley and bacteria.

 They penetrate and degrade your pond muck and sludge by stimulating